 This morning we take a curator-led tour of the Maitland Regional Art Gallery (MRAG), one of the most vibrant regional galleries in NSW, having won multiple awards for its exhibitions, design and architecture.
 The collection includes works by Margaret Olley, John Olsen, Fiona Hall, Judy Watson, Gloria Petyarre, Nell, Shaun Gladwell, Dr Christian Thompson, William Kentridge and Destiny Deacon.
 Following our tour there will be free time to further explore the collection, and have lunch at the gallery’s café.

-From Lake Macquarie we complete the final leg of our journey, arriving back into Sydney at approximately 5.30pm where our tour will end.
+After lunch we we complete the final leg of our journey, arriving back into Sydney at approximately 5.00pm where our tour will end.
 B